 Discover Townsville’s Military History

-It’s not widely know that Townsville is home to Australia’s biggest army base or that Townsville was bombed during Japanese air raids during World War II.
+It’s not widely known that Townsville is home to Australia’s biggest army base or that Townsville was bombed during Japanese air raids during World War II.
 Thankfully, they missed their targets and only took out a palm tree!
 If you want to explore Townsville’s Military History I recommend taking one of the three tours offered by Townsville Military Tours.

 If you visit Magnetic Island, you can also take the Forts Walk to see the observation points and gun encampments built to protect Townsville during the war.
 There’s also plenty of koalas along the walk so check the trees!